natelandau/shell-scripting-templates/README.md

+**As of 2017, this repository is in archival state.**  I refactored much of the code and am now using the scripts and utilities available publicly in this repository:  [https://github.com/natelandau/dotfiles](https://github.com/natelandau/dotfiles).

 # My Shell Scripts
 This is the centralized repository of all the shell scripts which I use for a number of different purposes.